 Situated amid over one-hundred acres of pristine forest in the heart of the Green Mountains, SVAC offers a first class experience in a traditional New England setting.
 With a rotating calendar of member and guest exhibitions, the largest sculpture park in Vermont, and a busy schedule of dynamic classes for all ages, the Southern Vermont Arts Center has something for everyone.

-Visitors can explore the twenty-eight room Yester House Gallery, home to diverse exhibitions featuring artwork, photography, and sculpture by our member artists.
-Across the courtyard, the contemporary Elizabeth de C. Wilson Museum offers one of the East Coast’s finest exhibition spaces outside a major city, and boasts over 800 pieces of 19th and 20th century art, including the world's largest collection of works by Luigi Lucioni.
+Visitors can explore the twenty-eight room Yester House Gallery, built in 1917, home to diverse exhibitions featuring many mediums by our member artists.
+Across the courtyard, the contemporary Elizabeth de C. Wilson Museum offers one of the East Coast’s finest exhibition spaces outside a major city and boasts over 800 pieces of 19th and 20th-century art, including the world's largest collection of works by Luigi Lucioni.

 In the summer, the 400 seat Arkell Pavilion is regularly filled with audiences entertained by a variety of performing arts encompassing everything from dance and classical music to theater.

-Those who come to Vermont for the outdoors enjoy our Boswell Botany Trail, as well as the many acres of woodland hiking.
-Even during the coldest months you can find visitors snow-shoeing our Sculpture Park or cross country skiing.
+Those who come to Vermont for the outdoors enjoy our connection to the Equinox Preservation trails, as well as the many acres of woodland hiking.
+Even during the coldest m, nths you can find visitors snow-shoeing our Sculpture Park or cross country skiing.